 The Collaboration for Advancing Pediatric Quality Measures (CAPQuaM) was assigned the topic of availability of high risk obstetrical services as a PQMP priority by AHRQ and CMS.
-We developed a measure set in close collaboration with our expert panel that describes the availability of specialty physician services for high risk pregnant women.
+We developed a measure set in close collaboration with our Expert Panel that describes the availability multidisciplinary care for high risk pregnant women.

 Optimal health of children in the United States is fostered by healthy pregnancies and healthy deliveries.
 Appropriate availability of specific aspects of care for pregnant women, in particular those in need of high risk obstetric services, is necessary to achieve desired outcomes.
 The focus of the CAPQuaM measures are on outpatient care for women with chronic illness and pregnancy related complications.
-For this measure we include 8 sub-measures: a summary measure that describes the extent to which high risk pregnant women have outpatient visits with maternal fetal medicine specialists or subspecialists, 6 sub-measures that describe the extent of such services for specific subgroups of high risk women, and a sub-measure that describes the extent to which high risk pregnant women lack prenatal care.
-The 8 sub-measures indicate the percentage of: